- Teams often fall short of meeting their goals due to a lack of consensus on the definition of success.

 - SMART goals use a specific set of criteria to help ensure that objectives are clearly defined and attainable within a certain timeframe.

 - Working through each step of creating a SMART goal can reveal instances where priorities and resources are out of alignment.

-Meet Cameron.
-She’s a product manager at a mid-sized tech company, tasked with increasing usage of their mobile app.
+Meet Jane.
+She’s a product manager at a mid-sized tech company – let’s call it Techfirm, Inc. Jane has been tasked with increasing usage of Techfirm’s mobile app.

 What are SMART goals?

 The SMART in SMART goals stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.

 Defining these parameters as they pertain to your goal helps ensure that your objectives are attainable within a certain time frame.
 This approach eliminates generalities and guesswork, sets a clear timeline, and makes it easier to track progress and identify missed milestones.

 An example of a SMART-goal statement might look like this: Our goal is to [quantifiable objective] by [timeframe or deadline].
 [Key players or teams] will accomplish this goal by [what steps you’ll take to achieve the goal].
 Accomplishing this goal will [result or benefit].

 How to write SMART goals